AlexKuchynskyi/Bash-Scripts/README.md

 [select_from_DB_and_update_file](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/select_from_DB_and_update_txt_file.sh) script connects to db, makes query and updates text file accordingly.

 [space_alert_monitor](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/space_monitor_alert.sh) monitors used space on specified location and sends an email notification if space usage exceeds specified threshold.

+[track_CloudTrail_events](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/track_CloudTrail_events_regions.sh) looks up events that are captured by CloudTrail.
+The script iterates through each AWS region and writes output to the corresponding file.

 [unpack](https://github.com/AlexKuchynskyi/Bash-Scripts/edit/master/unpack.sh) script takes folder name and checks if the files in it are archives (Gzip or Bzip).
 If so, script decompresses them, if not - just skip the file.